-This land use category shall allow dwellings at densities up to 15 units per acre.
-The Residential Low-Density land use category identifies those areas within the City that, due to topography, soil conditions, surrounding land uses and development patterns, are appropriate for single-family development, particularly the conservation of existing traditional low density neighborhoods, single-family attached and zero-lot line development, and small-scale multifamily development.
+This land use category shall allow dwellings at densities up to 15 units per acre, with up to 50% density bonus available for developments that meet or exceed affordable housing or tree preservation requirements as may be established in the Land Development Code.
+The Residential Low-Density land use category identifies those areas within the City that, due to topography, soil conditions, surrounding land uses and development patterns, are appropriate for single-family development, particularly the conservation of existing traditional low density neighborhoods, single-family attached and zero-lot line development, and small-scale multi- family development.
 Land development regulations shall determine gradations of density, specific uses and performance measures.
 Land development regulations shall specify criteria for the siting of low-intensity residential facilities to accommodate special need populations and appropriate community level institutional facilities such as places of religious assembly, public and private schools other than institutions of higher learning, and libraries.
 Land development regulations shall allow home occupations; accessory units in conjunction with single-family dwellings; and bed-and-breakfast establishments within certain limitations.